-By default, enhanced video player is used.
-If you want to enable or disable enhanced video player, you can do so via web interface, menu
+By default, ExoPlayer + TextureView is used.
+If you want to change the video player, you can do so via web interface, menu

 Device settings, item

-Standard video player uses Android’s native video player.
-You can find list of supported codecs and containers on https://developer.android.com/guide/topics/media/media-formats#video-codecs.
+Most conservative option, which uses Android’s native video player.
+You can find a list of supported codecs and containers on https://developer.android.com/guide/topics/media/media-formats#video-codecs.
 The exact codec and bitrate support is highly dependent on the hardware.
+Use this option if ExoPlayer doesn’t work correctly on your device.

-Enhanced video player is based on ExoPlayer project.
-It supports the same codecs as standard video player, but the support of video containers varies, for example AVI and WMV is supported only by the standard video player.
+Slideshow also contains a video player based on ExoPlayer project.
+It supports the same codecs as a standard video player, but the support of video containers varies, for example AVI and WMV are supported only by the native Android player.

-It supports following features on top of the standard video player:
+It supports following features on top of the native video player:

-- Shorter lag between videos: enhanced video player is actually compromised of two media players.
-When two videos should be played after each other, while the first player is in the last few seconds of the first video, the second player already starts buffering the next video.
-Thanks to this pre-buffering, the time between end of the first video and start of the second is down to approximately 40 milliseconds, which is barely visible to the users.
+- Shorter lag between videos: if there are two videos one after another to be displayed on the screen, ExoPlayer supports pre-buffering the next video in the playlist.
+Thanks to this pre-buffering, the time between end of the first video and start of the second is down to approximately 40 milliseconds (highly depends on the actual device), which is barely visible to the users.
+In order for the pre-buffering to work, setting

-- Scaling videos: with enhanced video player, the videos within the panel are scaled with the same options as images: Fit center, Center crop, Fit to screen and Center (no scaling).
-You can change the scaling type either through the Device settings in web interface (“Image scale type”), or through the Basic setting in on-screen menu.
+- Scaling videos: the videos within the zone are scaled with the same options as images: Fit center, Center crop, Fit to screen and Center (no scaling).
+You can change the scaling type either through the Device settings in the web interface (

-- Better support for video streams: enhanced video player has better support for streaming through HTTP protocol.
+- Better support for video streams: ExoPlayer has better support for streaming through network protocols (e.g. HTTP / RTSP / UDP / RTMP).

 Recommended video format